doctb/pico8-node-builder/README.md

 # PICO-8 Node Builder

-A simple PICO-8 build system, allowing the merge of multiple files in one, based on Node.js.
+A simple PICO-8 build system based on Node.js, allowing the merge of multiple files in one.

 ## Prerequisites